Time Warner Cable owes $229,500 to woman it would not stop calling

-NEW YORK (Reuters) - Many people dislike receiving robocalls.
+NEW YORK, July 7 (Reuters) - Many people dislike receiving robocalls.
 Araceli King disliked receiving 153 of them from a single company.

 Time Warner Cable Inc must pay the insurance claims specialist $229,500 for placing 153 automated calls meant for someone else to her cellphone in less than a year, even after she told it to stop, a Manhattan federal judge ruled on Tuesday.